ashleydavis/Fluent-Behaviour-Tree/README.md

 C# behaviour tree library with a fluent API.

+For a background and walk-through please see [the accompanying article](http://www.what-could-possibly-go-wrong.com/fluent-behavior-trees-for-ai-and-game-logic/).

 ## Understanding Behaviour Trees

 Here are some resources to help you understand behaviour trees: